UNION CITY POLICE DEPARTMENT

 Updated: July 12, 2021

 Job Classification: Police Officer Trainee

 Union City Police Department is continuously recruiting for this position.
-All candidates must submit the department application, take the FrontLine National exam, and complete Personal History Questionaire (PHQ) through their NTN account.
+All candidates must submit the department application and take the FrontLine National exam.

-Incentive Pay: 2.5% for possession of AA/AS Degree and/or Intermediate POST certificate, 5% for possession of BA/BS Degree and/or Advanced POST certificate, 2.5% upon completion of 12th year of service with the city, 5% upon completion of 19th year of service with the city.
-Max pay for education is 5% and for longevity is 7.5%.
+Incentive Pay: 2.5% for possession of AA/AS Degree and/or Intermediate POST certificate, 5% for possession of BA/BS Degree and/or Advanced POST certificate, 5% upon completion of 19th year of service with the city.
+Max pay for education is 5% and for longevity is 5%.